karlyamashita/GetOpenWeather/README.md

 Connects to Wi-Fi router and sends NTP server time and openweathermap.org server data to serial device.
 Uses simple commands.
 Commands description is in ino file.

-The current JSON parameter example.
+The current JSON weather parameter example.
-Note: If the JSON file doesn't parse correctly then openweathermap.org may have changed the parameters.
-Please check their website for the latest parameter.

 {
   "coord": {